g-rossler/g-rossler/README.md

-# Hola 👋
+# Hi 👋

-Me llamo Gerardo Rossler, vivo en Argentina y soy un desarrollador Front End.
+I'am Gerardo Rossler, I live in Argentina and I am a front end developer.

-## Tecnologias y Heramientas que uso:
+## Some of the tools and languages I work with:

 - JavaScript
 - React